ajbevau/everycal/readme.txt

 A Calendar Post can contain as many event posts as you like and can also syndicate as many external calendars as you like.

 Events can be labeled as feature events: feature events will be displayed on any calendar the administratos configure as a Featured Calendar.
 This is a great way to have local site calendars (for say a regional office) and a global calendar which shows feature events from the local sites.
+Events can be scheduled to repeat (see below for details).

 Roles and Capbilities: If you can edit a calendar and have edit_others_posts for events then you can edit any event in that calendar.
 Otherwise you can only edit your own as per normal.

 This plugin was written because I could not find a plugin that provided great events management, calendar integration and worked reliably.

-There is a planned development roadmap (grep -R ROADMAP *):
+There is a planned development roadmap:

 * Add support for extra calendar providers
-* Perform better security checks on events and write a map_meta_cap function for calendar checks
-* Provide an RSS feed for events in a calendar (priority)
+* Provide an RSS feed for events in a calendar
-* Add repeating events (priority)
-* Add widget support
+* Add support for different calendar layouts / widgets
-* Dynamic UI in admin when clicking checkboxes
-* Tags for events and calendars of tagged events

 == Installation ==